-- We need accessible meeting areas and restrooms to better serve our congregants and our community.
+- We need accessible meeting areas and restrooms.

 - Commercial Kitchen and Gathering Hall to support community meals, parish dinners, weddings and funerals, community events, cultural events, and the occasional Coffee hour.

-- Music Suite to support choir rehearsals, Steinway piano, Choir Master work space, robe and music storage.
+- Choir loft to support choir rehearsals, Steinway piano, Choir Master workspace, robe, and music storage.

-- Accessible Meeting Spaces to support Vestry, Trinity Loving Community, Bible studies, Wednesday services, sub-committee meetings (Finance, Endowment, etc), small sessions with parishioners and clergy (e.g. marriage, funeral preparations, pastoral counseling).
+- Flexible spaces that can be used as classrooms and accessible meeting spaces to support Sunday School, Vestry, Trinity Loving Community, Bible studies, Wednesday services, sub-committee meetings (Finance, Endowment, etc), small sessions with parishioners and clergy (e.g. marriage, funeral preparations, pastoral counseling).

-- Storage areas will support Pumpkin Patch, Silver Tea, Sunday School, community meals, Alter Guild, and other activities.
+- Storage areas will support Pumpkin Patch, Silver Tea, Sunday School, community meals, Altar Guild, and other activities.